 The other big sticky problem is that the very personal style that we developed can be very draining on your social team (or you, if you’re a one-person show).
 Popularity online can often turn into problematic cult of personality type dynamics, and those don’t really help anybody in the long run.
 One thing I’ve found to help here, and again I don’t think this is the only approach, is to have a system that you use to deal with times when you screw up.
 Being transparent about culpability when mistakes are made is really rare and very refreshing for online audiences—they respond well to times when we have, for instance, made a misstep in sharing content that is actually harmful in a way that we didn’t realize.
 But apologizing, taking responsibility, and then never doing it again (the hard part!) is a good reminder to both you and your constituency that you’re just people, doing your best.
 And it’s often an opportunity for a good conversation and deep political education, which is hard because of the pace of social.

-N.B. — Paul is currently writing Change the World Using Social Media, scheduled for publication by Rowman & Littlefield in Fall 2018.
+N.B. — Paul is currently writing Change the World Using Social Media, scheduled for publication by Rowman & Littlefield in Winter/Spring 2019.
 This is the fourth in a continuing series of excerpts from and interviews for the manuscript in progress.
 The next post will include the second half of this interview.